FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 If both a full rendering of the name and a list of parts are provided, it NOT REQUIRED that every term in the fully rendered name appear in the list of parts.

-Name parts in the `parts` list are presumed to be ordered in the natural order they would be spoken in the given cultural context.
+Name parts in the `parts` list are presumed to be ordered in the natural order they would be used in the given cultural context.

-If a full rendering of the name is not provided (i.e., the name has only been expressed in `part`s), a full rendering of the name can be derived (sans punctuation) by concatenating, in order, each `NamePart.value` in the `parts` list, separating each part with the name part delimiter appropriate for the given `locale`.
+If a full rendering of the name is not provided (i.e., the name has only been expressed in parts), a full rendering of the name MAY be derived (sans punctuation) by concatenating, in order, each name part value in the list of parts, separating each part with the name part delimiter appropriate for the applicable locale.

 ### identifier